StevePilcher/FitClub-MS4/README.md

 ![here](https://github.com/StevePilcher/FitClub-MS4/blob/master/media/FitClubuserstories.jpg)

 The **User Stories** have been detailed into a pdf [here](https://github.com/StevePilcher/FitClub-MS4/blob/master/media/files/FitClub_User_Stories.pdf).
 The stories have been broken down in to 3 types of user, anonymous, registered & owner/admin.
 The status of development has also been flagged to show what items have been fully implemented, partially implemented or for future development.

-The testing will cover these user stories and their state of implementation.
+The testing will cover these user stories and their proof of implementation.

 ### Wireframes